abougouffa/minemacs/docs/functions-and-commands.md

 Restart the Emacs server.

-#### `(+kill-buffer-and-its-windows BUFFER &optional MSGP)`

-Kill BUFFER and delete its windows.
-Default is `current-buffer`.
-When MSGP is non-nil, signal an error when the buffer isn't alive.
-BUFFER may be either a buffer or its name (a string).

 #### `(+region-to-buffer START END BUFFER ARG)`

 Copy region to BUFFER: At beginning (prefix >= 0), end (< 0), or replace.